Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Chiral effective field theory for heavy hadronic molecules

 \subsubsection{$P_c$ and partners}

 In 2019, the LHCb analyzed both the run-I and run-II data~\cite{LHCb:2019kea}, and found the previously observed $P_c(4450)$ signal~\cite{LHCb:2015yax} actually contains two substructures---the $P_c(4440)$ and $P_c(4457)$.
-Meanwhile, another new structure $P_c(4312)$ was discovered, while the broad $P_c(4380)$~\cite{LHCb:2015yax} lost its significance in the $J/\psi p$ invariant mass spectrum (one may still notice an obscure bump around the $4.38$ GeV).
-Their isospin $I=1/2$ can be easily inferred from the final state $J/\psi p$.
+Meanwhile, another new structure $P_c(4312)$ was discovered, while the broad $P_c(4380)$~\cite{LHCb:2015yax} lost its significance in the $J/\psi p$ invariant mass spectrum. {One may still notice a bump around the $4.38$ GeV.
+However, this bump is too narrow (see Ref.~\cite{Du:2021fmf} for a quantitative fit) to be identified as the same state in the first analysis.} Their isospin $I=1/2$ can be easily inferred from the final state $J/\psi p$.
 The community instantly noticed that the $P_c(4312)$ and $P_c(4440)$, $P_c(4457)$ reside very close to (and below) the $\Sigma_c\bar{D}$ and $\Sigma_c\bar{D}^\ast$ thresholds, respectively.
 This triggered a flood of works toward the molecular explanations with various models, e.g., see Sec.~\ref{sec1.3.3}.

 In Ref.~\cite{Liu:2019tjn}, the $\slashed{\pi}$EFT and HQSS was combined to parameterize the interactions of the $\Sigma_c\bar{D}$, $\Sigma_c\bar{D}^\ast$, $\Sigma_c^\ast\bar{D}$ and $\Sigma_c^\ast\bar{D}^\ast$ by two LECs, which are equivalent to the $\mathcal{C}_{1/2}^\alpha$ and $\mathcal{C}_{3/2}^\alpha$ of Eqs.~\eqref{eq:C12alpha} and~\eqref{eq:C32alpha} but within the uncoupled-channel framework.
 The two LECs are fixed using the binding energies of the $P_c(4440)$ and $P_c(4457)$ via treating them as the $S$-wave $\Sigma_c\bar{D}^\ast$ molecules with $J^P=\frac{1}{2}^-$ and $\frac{3}{2}^-$.
 The $J^P$ quantum numbers of the $P_c(4440)$ and $P_c(4457)$ are not determined yet, so there are two options: